Skullcrusher896/ABF/README.md

  - Added decision to release Celtic Union as a personal union under Gallia
  - Varangian Culture for Norse countries
  - Wendish Culture Spread in Germany
- - Shahi Diwan Mechanic, no assimilation outside of Iran and India, but bonuses for assimilating Indian and Iranian buffed!
+ - Shahi Diwan Mechanic, nassimilation outside of Iran and India grants no bonsues, but bonuses for assimilating Indian and Iranian buffed!

 ### Bug Fixes ####
 - Renamed German cultures to be more in line with naming conventions